susuhahnml/awsome-factory-associator/README.md

 ``.assocMany(as, factoryName, optionsArray)``
 - *as*: A String which references the *as* value to refer to the associated model.
 In case there is no *as* defined, the associated model **in its plural form** will work.
 - *factoryName*: The default name of the factory used to create the associated models.
 Can be overwritten in options using the key *_factoryName*.
 - *options*: An array of **Options object**.
-Each element of this array will trigger a creation of one associated model this elements can use the options explored before.
+Each element of this array will trigger a creation of one associated model.
+This elements can use the options explored before.
 If a value passed is ``{}`` it will imply a creation without passing any options.
-Options might also be an object instead of an array, indicating de number of elements to create with the key *_size* and the default options for each creation.
+Options might also be an object instead of an array, indicating the number of elements to create with the key *_size* and the default options for each creation.

 ```javascript